Sarieh Law Offices – Attorneys Assisting With Child Custody Matters

 A change in a child custody arrangement could also result in a change to your child support order, as custody is a primary consideration when determining child support payments.

-Trust Our Family Law Attorneys for Help with Child Custody Issues
+Trust Our Orange County Family Law Attorneys for Help with Child Custody Issues

 Child custody cases can be very emotional and there’s a lot at stake – nothing less than the opportunity to be a part of your child’s life as you watch them grow up.

-The attorneys of Sarieh Law Offices are also available to assist with other family law issues, including child support, child visitation arrangements, divorce, legal separations, and adoptions.
+The attorneys of Sarieh Law Offices are also available to assist with other family law issues, including child support, child visitation arrangements, divorce, and legal separations.
+If another family law issue should arise, feel free to contact us.